 5. Bike Overnight.
 Yes, people automatically reach for a purpose built touring rig for an overnight these days, but “back in the day”, that rig would be a three speed.
 And there’s nothing wrong with doing a little touring action on your humble internally-geared bike.
 I’ve done overnights and tours on my three speed!

 The Bike Overnight can either be a camping trip or to indoor lodging.
 The ride doesn’t need to be epic, but you’ll need to be able to hit these points to qualify:

-- You must spend one night at the destination
+- You must spend one full night at the destination.

 - You must (theoretically) pay for your night’s stay.
-This means you can just simply ride over to your friend’s or family’s house and crash for the night.
+This means you can not just simply ride over to your friend’s or family’s house and crash for the night or camp in their backyard.
 The place has to be a legitimate lodging facility if it is indoors, or a campground you pay for if it’s outside.
 Saying that, you don’t have to exactly “pay”.
 You can stealth camp or use a free camping spot if you are staying outside (though you have to be a bit more creative than “in the woods down the street”), or use a free hospitality service like Warmshowers or Couchsurfing if you are staying indoors.

 - This ride must be self-contained, meaning you will need to carry everything you need on your bike.
 No vehicle support allowed or “dropping off” of stuff in advance.

 - You can use public transportation!
 You can take a bus or train to a certain spot, then ride the rest of the way in.
 Please note that you would have to ride at least three miles after getting dropped off and then carry all the stuff on your bike from the bus/train.